 • Providing additional support with your learning

 • Making necessary adjustments under the Equality Act 2010 e.g. Getting or changing equipment

-With an average saving of over £500, the NUS card is the smart way to save on your purchases.
-The NUS card is available to students for only £12 and for an entire year from the date of purchase.
-You can save on:
+With an average saving of over £500, the TOTUM card is a smart way to save on your purchases.
+The TOTUM card is available for eligible students for only £12 a year.
+You could save on:

-- Music, Films & Gaming (Amazon, Game etc)
+- Music, Films and Gaming (Amazon, Game etc)

-- Health & Beauty (Superdrug, Vision Express etc.)
+- Health and Beauty (Superdrug, Vision Express etc)

-- Technology & Gadgets (Apple, Dell, Ink Cartidges etc.)
+- Technology and Gadgets (Apple, Dell, Ink Cartridges etc)

 Please note the offers/discounts available are not fixed and may vary or be withdrawn at any time.